pouwelsjochem/solar2d/platform/mac/README.md

 # Building your app with simulator

 Note, that updated code would only work in Simulator.
-Device builds (like iOS, Android or HTML5) require special templates to be built first.
+Device builds (like iOS, Android) require special templates to be built first.

 ## Building iOS/tvOS apps